AimenMunawarDeveloper/Startup-Page/README.md

 # Startup-Page
-made using CSS an d
+made using HTML, CSS and Boot Strap